Lucinda Williams: On September 30, 2014, Williams released her 11th studio album, Down Where the Spirit Meets the Bone, and performed the track "Protection" on The Tonight Show Starring Jimmy Fallon. The first album on her Highway 20 Records label, Down Where the Spirit Meets the Bone was met with critical acclaim, and debuted at No. 13 on the Billboard 200. It won the Americana Music Award for Album of the Year in 2015, while the track "East Side of Town" was nominated for Song of the Year. That same year, she provided backup vocals for the Don Henley song "Train in the Distance" on his album Cass County.2015–2019: The Ghosts of Highway 20, This Sweet Old World, and Vanished Gardens

-2020–present: Good Souls Better Angels and honorary accolades
+2020–2021: Good Souls Better Angels and Lu's Jukebox

 On February 4, 2020, Williams announced her album Good Souls Better Angels would be released on April 23.
 In the same Rolling Stone article, Williams released the first single from the album, "Man Without a Soul", which strongly alluded to then-President Donald Trump.
 Jon Breen of The Irish Times gave the release five out of five stars, writing that it "punch[es] with a dark, almost biblical vengeance but also, importantly, balance vitriol with solace, hellfire with a hand in need" and praising its timely lyrics.
 In American Songwriter, Hal Horowitz gave the release 4.5 out of five stars, writing that it is arguably her most intense album, ending his review: "By the end of the hour, you'll be wiped out.
 This is a devastatingly in your face, take no prisoners presentation from Williams and her band that will leave most serious listeners shattered and perhaps shaking.
 Few albums connect with this much pure emotional fury, let alone those from artists well into their 60s."

 At the 63rd Annual Grammy Awards, Good Souls Better Angels received a nomination for Best Americana Album and songwriters Williams and Tom Overby received a nomination in the Best American Roots Song category for "Man Without a Soul".
 The album also made several critics' best-of-the-year lists, including Rolling Stone, which placed it at No. 47, while Mojo ranked it No. 38 on their list.
 In their alphabetical list, Pitchfork named it one of the 35 Best Rock Albums of 2020.

 On March 19, 2020, Williams released a song she wrote for the Netflix movie Lost Girls, titled "Lost Girl".
 Later that year, Williams began "Lu's Jukebox", a six-episode series of themed live performances.

 Williams was inducted into the Austin City Limits Hall of Fame in October 2021.
-Jason Isbell, who inducted Williams, credited her with creating a map for other singer-songwriters to follow; "A lot of my songs wouldn’t exist if I hadn’t spent so much time trying to rip her off", he stated in his speech.
+Jason Isbell, who inducted Williams, credited her with creating a map for other singer-songwriters to follow; "A lot of my songs wouldn't exist if I hadn't spent so much time trying to rip her off", he stated in his speech.
 Isbell also performed Williams' "I Envy the Wind" from her 2002 album Essence.
 Williams also performed at the ceremony, she sang "Crescent City" with Rosanne Cash and "Changed the Locks" with Margo Price.
 Later that year, she appeared on the Robert Plant and Alison Krauss album Raise the Roof as a backing vocalist.